dphtran501/PetrwareRESTClient/README.md

 ## Requirements Checklist

-- [ ] **Using JSP reimplement the product list page.
+- [x] **Using JSP reimplement the product list page.
 This is the page that contains the list of your products.**

+    The homepage is a JSP file that lists all the products.

 - [x] **Create REST services to allow for interaction with the order and product resources stored in your application database.**